 When starting to add the Location, first please check if the location is already in the system.
 If it is, you can call it up by typing in the first 3 or 4 letters of the Location name and it will suggest the full name under the box – click on that and the whole set of location details will be automatically filled in for you.
 This avoids duplicating the same location.

 If your location does not already exist, continue filling in the form: try to keep to the pattern already set by the existing Locations: It is best to start with the name of the town, or the place most often associated with that event, then possibly the name of the building, etc. This makes it easier for people to search the list alphabetically.
-Remember there is also a Google map with flags for all the locations, which is maintained separately, by hand.

 All boxes fairly self-explanatory, but ignore the ‘Region’ box, and if you search the ‘Country’ drop-down list carefully you will find England, Scotland and Wales – you don’t have to use ‘United Kingdom’.